What Is Continuous Integration?

 Automating these tasks frees up developers to focus on higher-value feature development.

-What Is the Difference Between Continuous Integration and Continuous Delivery?
+What Is the Difference Between Continuous Integration (CI) and Continuous Delivery (CD)?

-Continuous Integration (CI) and Continuous Delivery (CD) are both software development practices.
+CI and CD are both software development practices.

 CI is used during the build and test phase.
 CD is used once changes are committed.
 The ultimate aim of CD is to always have validated and verified code in the code repository — or version control system — ready for release.